 When leaving the motorcycle unattended, turn the engine off.
+If your motorcycle is equipped with a keyed ignition, remove the ignition key to prevent unauthorized use.

 Do not store your key fob near the motorcycle.

 Park the motorcycle where people are not likely to touch the hot engine or exhaust system or place combustible materials near these hot areas.
 Do not park near a flammable source such as a kerosene heater or an open flame, where hot components could ignite combustible materials.